hooverdj/funstuff/README.md

 :alien: markdown is cool :alien:

-:beetle: OH NO A BUG
+GET THE BUG :hammer: :beetle: